2025 Australian federal election: Electoral system

-Members of the House of Representatives are elected by full preferential voting.
+Members of the House of Representatives are elected by instant-runoff voting using full preferential voting.
 Each electorate elects one member.

 Senators are elected by proportional representation using single transferable vote.
-In states, senators are elected from state-wide twelve-member districts (although in most cases only six seats are contested at a single election), and in territories from territory-wide two-member districts.
+In states, senators are elected from state-wide twelve-member districts (although in most cases only six seats are contested at a single election).
+In territories, senators are elected in territory-wide two-member districts.
 Ballots are counted at least twice, at the polling place and, starting Monday night after election day, at counting centres.